IgniteUI/igniteui-docfx/en/components/general/how-to/signal-r-service-live-data.md

 ## Create SignalR Client Library

-We will create Angular project in order to consume the SignalR service.
+We will create an Angular project in order to consume the SignalR service.
 Github repository with the actual application can be found [here](https://github.com/IgniteUI/igniteui-angular-samples/tree/master/projects/app-lob/src/app/grid-finjs-dock-manager).

 First, start by installing SignalR: